ADesprets/bluemix-labs/Lab API - Manage your APIs with API Connect/README.2018.md

 <BR>Select Connected for Token validation
 Click Next button

 The only used endpoint is the Introspect URL.
-The Authorization and Token URL are used in the documentation only and publish along side the API.
+The Authorization and Token URLs are used in the documentation only and published with the API.

 ![Thrd party OAuth Provider endpoints](./images/oauth-third-endpoints.png)